puppetlabs-toy-chest/puppetlabs-package_updates/README.md

   * NodJS - [json2csv](https://github.com/zemirco/json2csv)

-### Limitations
+### Limitations and support

 This module is compatible with Puppet 4.x+ only.
 It makes use of the Puppet 4 parameter data type validation which is incompatible with Puppet 3.x

-This tool currently only works with non-Windows systems.
-Once the interface can handle both cron and scheduled_task resources, Windows support for package management systems like Chocolatey can easily be added.
+Setting a schedule to scan for updates on a regular schedule currently only works with non-Windows systems.
+Once the **package_updates** interface can handle both cron and scheduled_task resources, Windows support for package management systems like Chocolatey can easily be added.